RussellMiddleton33/RoveBeacon/README.md

-# 📍 RoveBeacon
+# 📍 RoveMaps "YouAreHere" Realtime Beacon SDK

 A Three.js "YOU ARE HERE" Blue Dot Experience SDK for displaying user location with GPS accuracy ring and direction indicator.
 Perfect for mapping applications, AR experiences, and location-based games.
+Customize Colors, Deobounce On Routing Lines.
+Easy To Use & Implement Into any Three.JS Application.

 Features Include: